 If lying still is too difficult, especially if your child is very young, it may be suggested that they have a general anaesthetic each day for treatment.
-This is done by a consultant paediatric anaesthetist from Birmingham Children's Hospital and is well tolerated by children.

 Your child will need to be starved if they require a general anaesthetic for their appointments.